 Ibuprofen is an NSAID for horses and has not been approved by the USEF.
 However, small amounts of ibuprofen are generally safe for horses and can alleviate muscle soreness.
 Large doses of ibuprofen are harmful and can create complications related to the GI tract.

-There aren’t much statistical data available regarding the use of ibuprofen in horses, so there’s definitely a risk factor involved.
+There isn’t much statistical data available regarding the use of ibuprofen in horses, so there’s definitely a risk factor involved.
 Anecdotally speaking, ibuprofen is readily available, and people often choose to rely on it during emergencies when there’s no vet at hand.

 I have heard a lot of praise for Tylenol from friends who have given it to their horses.
 I know that Tylenol isn’t an NSAID, so naturally, I became interested in how it compares with equine anti-inflammatory drugs and how much Tylenol is considered safe for my horse.

-It would be best if you didn’t give more than 9mg of Tylenol per pound of bodyweight to your horse.
+It would be best if you didn’t give more than 9mg of Tylenol per pound of body weight to your horse.
 Tylenol is recognized for its ability to treat lameness and relieve minor pains.
 It’s also proven to help with laminitis without the dangerous side effects of NSAIDs.

 Don’t give your horse NSAIDs if it has a history of kidney problems, ulcers, or colitis, as improper administration of these over-the-counter meds can cause all sorts of horse diseases.
 Tylenol, however, has only a comparatively low risk of liver-related diseases even when given in high amounts.